The University of South Alabama (USA) Libraries have been a Federal Depository since 1968.

 3. Under the Search box, use Limit To: and choose Marx Library Government Documents.
 Click on Search.

 4. You will then see a list of results.
 Our example produced 16 results.

 5. Select the document you are interested in.

 6. Take note of the "Location" since there are several locations within the Documents Collection:

 Marx Lib Government Documents Bookshelves (2nd Floor South) indicates that the title circulates and may be checked out.

 Marx Library Government Documents, Microfiche (2nd FL South) indicates that the title is not in paper format but is microfiche and would be found in the Microfiche Cabinets.

 7. Also take note of the "Call Number".
 The system used to determine the call number for government information, which is known as SuDoc, is different than the one used for regular books.
 It is based on the government agency that issued the title, while the call number system for in the regular collections, known as Library of Congress [LC], is based on its subject content.
 You will need the ENTIRE call number in order to find it in the appropriate location.

 Not all government documents are available in the government documents collection in Marx Library.
 Some are available only on the web.
-Even though they may not be in the building, they may be available through SOUTHcat.
+Even though they may not be in the building, they may be accessible through SOUTHcat.
 For these documents, do not limit your search to just "Marx Library Government Documents" since they are not in the physical government documents collections.
 Leave the Limit To: function to All Materials.
-Re-doing your search with this change will get you "53 results found" and will include Marx Library Bookstacks and Marx Library Electronic Books.
+Re-doing your search with this change will get you "64 results found" and will include Marx Library Bookstacks and Marx Library Electronic Books.
 These locations indicate they are not government documents.
 However, the location given as *Electronic Resources - Marx Library will probably be for a government documents.
 Selecting those titles will get you to a record with a link to the actual document.